 Do reviews influence how you purchase items online, check in at a hotel or eat at a restaurant?
-We will chat about how reviews can influence us and the impact they can have on businesses.
+Even tho there are sites that sell incredible good products online like Oddbins, We will chat about how reviews can influence us and the impact they can have on businesses.
 Computer and smartphone sales are down, which is why prices are going up.
 Will this trend continue?
 Yes, our devices are spying on us.
 Find out how they are spying on us, who is doing this and what you can do to protect yourself.

 Secret Asian Man